Wigan Pier: Existing buildings

 The former Wigan Terminus Warehouses were built in the eighteenth century and refurbished in the 1980s.
-Boats could moor inside the building and off-load directly into the warehouse.
+Boats could moor inside the building and offload directly into the warehouse.

 A warehouse with covered loading bays, converted into a museum of Victorian life (often mistakenly thought to be Wigan Pier), and the home to The Way We Were museum, was part of the Wigan Pier Experience museum and exhibition centre.
 The exhibition featured a Victorian school room, a colliery disaster, the Second Boer War and (on the top floor) a complete pub transported from Hope Street and reconstructed by shopping centre developers.
 The Wigan Pier Theatre Company used these displays to remind present generations of "The Way We Were"—not always a happy life.
 The attraction closed on 20 December 2007.

 Gibson's Warehouse is a Victorian cotton warehouse, originally built in 1777, re-built in 1984 as The Orwell at Wigan Pier, is situated on the canalside.
+The pub closed in 2016.

 Number 1 Wigan Pier, won a Civic Trust Award—the architect being Michael Stroud Churchward when it refurbished in the early part of the 1980s.

-Trencherfield Mill is a former cotton mill, located across the road from Wigan Pier converted into luxury apartments in 2009.
-It still contains the massive working steam engine which was kept in the new development.
+Trencherfield Mill is a former cotton mill, located across the road from Wigan Pier converted into apartments in 2009.
+It still contains a massive working 2,500-horsepower steam engine.

 There are several bridges across the canal.
 Bridge #51 Pottery Changeline is a roving bridge, one which swaps the tow path from one side of the canal to the other, usually in such a way as to allow the horse pulling the barge to pass easily and without disconnecting its tow-rope.
 Bridge #50 Seven Stars Bridge is adjacent to the Seven Stars public house (now demolished), taking its name from The Plough constellation.

-Elizabeth House, whose address is The Pier, Wigan, houses Keep Britain Tidy, an environmental charity.
+Elizabeth House, at The Pier, Wigan, houses Keep Britain Tidy, an environmental charity.

-Wigan Pier Nightspot was a very popular night club on the southern bank of the Canal, from the late 80's until it closed in December 2011.
-The club played music predominantly of the Scouse House/Bounce genre at weekends.
-Also through the 1990's, an Alternative music night (Often referred to as 'Indie' night) was held on Wednesdays, and during summer months the club attracted hundreds of customers at all music nights.

 Future

-A planning application proposing the overhaul of the famous Wigan Pier to provide new homes, an artisan food hall and events spaces have been approved.
+A planning application proposing the overhaul of the famous Wigan Pier to provide new homes, an artisan food hall and event spaces was approved in 2019.
+The Wigan Pier scheme spans approximately 55,000 sqft and is a mixed-use development.
+In 2025, the Council announced plans for events to take place at Wigan Pier while redevelopment continues.
+The activities are intended to bring the site back into use, with further discussions underway with potential tenants as part of efforts to turn the area into a cultural destination.